Florida teens rescued by boat named Amen

 Florida teens swept out to sea rescued by boat named Amen

-Heather Brown and Tyler Smith were stranded for nearly two hours before they said their prayers were answered by a boat named Amen.
+Stranded at sea, Heather Brown and Tyler Smith prayed for help before they were rescued by a boat named Amen.

 -